 Smaller plants that are grown as little specimens, such as those in topiaries, should be repotted annually, in conjunction with an aggressive trimming so the plant won't overgrow its surroundings.
 If you want to dwarf them, you can also root prune when you're repotting to keep the plants smaller.
 Topiaries should be repotted every other year, being careful not to disturb the structure of the plant.

-There are of course hundreds of varieties of ficus.
-Ficus pumila (also known as F. repens) is native to east Asia, where it is used frequently as a landscape plant.
+There are hundreds of varieties of ficus.
+Ficus pumila is native to East Asia, where it is used frequently as a landscape plant.
 Because of the plant's hardiness and vigor, growers have experimented with different varieties, seeking more attractive and interesting leaf shapes.
 Look for cultivars with variegated, almost ivy-like leaves such as 'Snowflake' or cultivars with interesting leaf texture.
 The basic plant has green leaves that are reddish or bronze when they first emerge.